TheWorldOfBacresia/quartz/content/notes/Capital Cities/Faymouth.md

 The industrial heart of the city, East Gate is the district that never sleeps.
 Dockworkers unload raw materials around the clock while smugglers sneak their wares between shipments.

 #### The Docks
-The lifeblood of the city, the Breaddocks and Ghostdocks work throughout the night to load and unload cargo from the non-stop aerial and sea bound vessels of [[Bacresia]].
+The lifeblood of the city, the Breaddocks and Ghostdocks work throughout the night to load and unload cargo from the non-stop aerial and sea bound vessels of [[notes/Bacresia]].

 #### Fairy Yard
 Having once thought to house a magical portal to the Faewilds, the Fairy Yard boats a large number of magical and mundane shops mainly aimed at visitors.
 It's also home to one of the best magical tattooists in the realm